LiamPledger/Drift-Capacity-of-RC-Columns/README.md

 A total of 498 RC column tests  from the ACI-369 database (326 rectangular columns, and 172 circular columns) are used to train the algorithm.

-Please get in touch if you would like to share more tests not currently included in the repository.
+**Please get in touch if you would like to share more tests not currently included in the repository.**

 ## RC Column Calculator
-### Usage
+### Usage in python

 1. Clone or download this repository to your local machine.